nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ...
 ```

-It can be then saved as a script and ran as a cron job
+It can be then saved as a script and run as a cron job
 everyday at certain time (lunchtime?).
 This will notify me about available stores to get food from.